yduf/yduf.github.io/_posts/2021-02-05-vscode-container.md

 ### [Adding a non-root user to your dev container](https://code.visualstudio.com/docs/remote/containers-advanced#_adding-a-nonroot-user-to-your-dev-container)

-Dockerfile can be used to add user definition
+`.devcontainer/Dockerfile` can be used to add user definition
 {% highlight Dockerfile %}
 FROM ydu/remarkable-toolchain